jsqzhu/nbme/README.md

-NBME - Score Clinical Patient Notes
+# NBME - Score Clinical Patient Notes

-Background
+## Background

-Objectives
+## Objectives
+Develop a model to identify and map out concepts in clinical dictation

+## Data